bethnard/Qualcommax_NSS_Builder_AX3600/README.md

 - The Qualcomm IPQ807x platform and the Xiaomi AX3600 router for the hardware support.
 - The community over at the [OpenWrt forum](https://forum.openwrt.org/t/ipq807x-nss-build/148529) for their valuable contributions and resources.
 - [rodriguezst](https://github.com/rodriguezst) for his [ipq807x-openwrt-builder](https://github.com/rodriguezst/ipq807x-openwrt-builder)
-- And a special thanks to [qosmio](https://github.com/qosmio) for the main NSS development
+- A special thanks to [qosmio](https://github.com/qosmio) for the main NSS development
+- And [JuliusBairaktaris](https://github.com/JuliusBairaktaris) for his amazing project / repo!